Elao/ElaoJsonHttpFormBundle/README.md

         if ($form->handleRequest($request)->isSubmitted() && $form->isValid()) {
             // The $rocket object is now correctly hydrated with the data from the form.
-            // Weither the request is a classic GET/POST request or a JSON POST one.
+            // Weither the request is a classic GET/POST request or a JSON one.
         }
     }
 }